Cultural Dimensions of AI Perception: Charting Expectations, Risks, Benefits, Tradeoffs, and Value in Germany and China: Discussion

-Overall, the results suggest that both perceived risk and perceived utility significantly influence participants’ value toward AI, with perceived utility having a stronger positive influence compared to the negative influence of perceived risk.
-Both, the inverse relationship between perceived risks and perceived benefits, and that the benefits are a stronger predictor, is frequently observed in studies on risk perception \parencites{Alhakami1994,Efendi2021}.
-This study corroborates these findings and complements that this extends to the AI context and across cultures.
-However, the perception of AI significantly diverges between the German and the Chinese sample regarding perceived risk, utility and overall value.
+However, the perception of AI significantly diverges between the German and the Chinese sample regarding perceived risk, benefits, and overall value.
 The Chinese sample assessed the topics overall more positively than the German sample.
 This finding is in line with the previous work of \textcite{Sindermann2022}.
-Additionally, as the difference in regression models for both samples shows, perceived utility had a weaker influence on overall value compared to the German sample coupled with a lower explanation of variance.
-This leads to the conclusion that the more positive perception of AI in China might be explained by additional factors other than risk and utility.
-However, it is not clear of what nature this factor is: User factors like age, gender, technology readiness or the general attitude towards AI did not show significant relationships to the AI attributions.
+Additionally, as the difference in regression models for both samples shows, perceived benefits had a weaker influence on overall value compared to the German sample coupled with a lower explanation of explained variance.
+This leads to the conclusion that the more positive perception of AI in China might be explained by additional factors other than risk and benefit.
+However, it is not clear of what nature this factor is: Demographic factors and individual-level differences, such as age, gender, technology readiness or the general attitude towards AI did not show significant relationships to the AI attributions.
 This, again, reflects the outcome of Sindermann's et al. work in which they found only weak associations between personality traits and AI perception.
 Multiple previous studies have shown that trust in the own government serves as an important predictor of AI perception: The higher the trust in the government, the more positive the perception of AI \parencite{Chen2020, schmager2024exploring, wang2024citizens}.
-Trust in the Chinese government therefore might explain more of the variance of attributed value than perceived risk and utility alone and should be examined in future studies.
+Trust in the Chinese government therefore might explain more of the variance of attributed value than perceived risk and benefit alone and should be examined in future studies.
+While we used country of origin as a simplified proxy for culture---acknowledging that culture is a far more complex construct---this contrast, though exploratory, provides valuable initial insights into potential cultural dimensions of AI perception and underscores the need for more systematic, theory-driven cross-cultural research in this area.

 In addition to enhancing our understanding of public perceptions of \ac{ai}, this article offers methodological contributions by providing a new perspective on the public perception (of \ac{ai}).
 Recent studies indicate that survey results may reflect not only participants’ judgments but also, to a significant extent, the influence of linguistic and lexical properties of surveys, such as word co-occurrences and scale similarities \parencite{Gefen2017}.
 The micro-scenario approach addresses this concern by employing reflexive measurements across a diverse range of topics, rather than relying on psychometric scales of similarly phrased items \parencite{Brauner2024micro}.
 The approach yielded plausible findings, suggesting it offers a novel perspective for triangulating cognitive phenomena in technology perception.